crisandaniel/webdriver_playground/README.md

 Idea:

-* describe actions, elements if interest in a page, expected behavior, etc in a known format such as JSON
+* describe actions, elements of interest in a page, expected behavior, etc in a known format such as JSON
 * the code performs and validates the actions described in the JSON file

+To run:
+* AMAZON_USERNAME='your_username' AMAZON_PASSWORD='your_password' cucumber --profile html_report